antithesishq/examples/etcd-docker/README.md

 This example demonstrates how to test a 3-node **etcd** cluster using Antithesis.
 It includes:

-- A reproducible cluster setup using Kubernetes.
+- A reproducible cluster setup using Docker Compose.
 - A basic client workload.
 - Example assertions.

-Follow the step-by-step tutorial [here](https://antithesis.com/docs/tutorials/etcd_kubernetes/).
+Follow the step-by-step tutorial [here](https://antithesis.com/docs/tutorials/etcd_docker/).

+---

 ## Architecture Overview

 The system under test includes:

 - **3 etcd server nodes** (`etcd0`, `etcd1`, `etcd2`).
 - **2 client containers** that perform read/write operations.
+- **A health-checker** that prompts Antithesis when the system is ready for testing.

 [Faults](https://antithesis.com/docs/environment/fault_injection/) such as network partitions, restarts, pauses, and more will be introduced automatically by Antithesis.